Home Android - Escalating a WebView Intent Injection

 </body></html>

-But the bridge is not on the same activity as the intent extra — now what?
+When the bridge lives on a different activity from the intent extra

 Search the decompiled source for two patterns: